 I wrote this post about overcoming lack of trust to get ready to collaborate for Equallet - an online platform to discover women-owned businesses.
-You can read the original post here and find more about me by reading this interview on their blog.

 In my work helping individuals change careers, I often bump into a big issue: lack of trust.
 As there is more and more talk of collaborating with other businesses or team members, lack of trust can be a huge impediment in building good collaborations and healthy partnerships.
 If you feel something is keeping you on the defensive, closed up, or too mistrustful to really partner up, you might need to do some healing first.
 Here's how.